sashastadler/crunge-notes/Notes/Adventure Log.md

 ### Mar 20, 2022 - Session 39

 Finished fight in the street.
 Kanatali disengaged and left with his crew.
 Went back to [The Good Night](Locations/Siege%20Richesse.md#The%20Good%20Night) to recover.
+Alphonse met with the Hastur's and persuaded them to not kill us.